 5 Ways To Use Luxardo Maraschino Cherries

 It’s no surprise that Luxardo cherries are ideal for cocktails.
 The jar literally makes this assertion.
-Despite this recommended use on their jars, Luxardo’s maraschino cherries aren’t a one trick pony (or should we say one stem cherry?).
+However, despite this recommended use on their jars, Luxardo’s maraschino cherries aren’t a one trick pony (or should we say one stem cherry?).

 Being creative cooks and crafty mixologists, we’ve discovered a range of uses for the versatile Italian food product.
 Once you buy your first Luxardo jar and are ready to experiment, we suggest you start with the following ideas:

 Some people buy a jar of Luxardo cherries to garnish cocktails in their home bar and never use the jar for any other purpose.
 While we don’t agree with this approach, we totally get the motivation.

 Luxardo cherries are an ideal finishing touch that makes a great cocktail even greater.
 We currently use these luxurious cherries to garnish Manhattan and Old Fashioned bourbon cocktails.
-In the future, we may also use them to craft other drinks like the Aviation and Hemingway Daiquiri.
+They’re also great for non-bourbon cocktails like the Aviation, Brooklyn, Hemingway Daiquiri and Mary Pickford.

 We see these cherries working in as many alcoholic drinks that our thirsty imaginations allow, plus a Shirley Temple or two.
 Heck, we could probably add them to any liquor, straight up or on the rocks, and be happy with the resulting drink.